Types of Manufacturing Software

 Production planning & scheduling

-Production planning and scheduling is the process of organizing and coordinating the production process.
-This includes tasks such as determining the order in which tasks will be completed, establishing schedules for workers, and planning for future needs.
-Production planning and scheduling can help businesses optimize their production process, ensuring that everything is completed on time and to specifications.
-Additionally, production planning and scheduling can help businesses reduce wasted time and materials, improving overall efficiency.
+Production planning and scheduling organize and coordinate the production process.
+This includes determining the order in which tasks will be completed, establishing schedules for workers, and planning for future needs.
+Production planning and scheduling can help businesses optimize their production process, ensuring everything is completed on time and to specifications.
+Production planning and scheduling can also help businesses reduce wasted time and materials, improving overall efficiency.

 Product life cycle management (PLM)